wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-network/virtual-network-deploy-multinic-classic-ps.md

 Since at this point in time you cannot have VMs with a single NIC and VMs with multiple NICs in the same cloud service, you will implement the back end servers in a different cloud service than and all other components in the scenario.
 The steps below use a cloud service named *IaaSStory* for the main resources, and *IaaSStory-BackEnd* for the back end servers.

-## Prerequisites
+##<a name="Prerequisites"></a> Prerequisites

 Before you can deploy the back end servers, you need to deploy the main cloud service with all the necessary resources for this scenario.
 At minimum, you need to create a virtual network with a subnet for the backend.
-Visit [Create a virtual network by using PowerShell](/documentation/articles/virtual-networks-create-vnet-classic-ps) to learn how to deploy a virtual network.
+Visit [Create a virtual network by using PowerShell](/documentation/articles/virtual-networks-create-vnet-classic-netcfg-ps) to learn how to deploy a virtual network.

 [AZURE.INCLUDE [azure-ps-prerequisites-include.md](../includes/azure-ps-prerequisites-include.md)]